 Before we match up students and trained tutors, each student completes a one-hour skills assessment and interview with the staff.
 This helps the staff learn about the student’s skills, motivations, and goals.
-Once a match has been made between the student and tutor, the two will determine when and where they will meet one-on-one; it is suggested that the pair meet in a public area such as a library, park, coffee shop, or a community center.
+Once a match has been made between the student and tutor, the two will determine when and where they will meet one-on-one; tutoring is done in public locations such as libraries, parks, or cafes.
 Generally, the student and tutor will meet twice a week for an hour or an hour and a half but only the student and tutor will decide with one another.

 Interested in becoming a tutor?
 Want to help someone improve their reading and writing skills?
 Did you graduate from high school?
-Before you can sign up, we ask you to attend an hour-long Orientation training session; this is followed directly by the first day of a 3-week, 13.5-hour training course, which you may attend then or at some time.
+Before tutoring, we ask you to attend a 3-day, 13.5-hour training course.
 You will be taught nationally recognized adult tutoring methods as well as how to use the materials and skillbooks.
 This training will also address common scenarios that could occur in tutoring.
 Upon completion of the training, the tutor will be nationally certified as a volunteer literacy tutor through our national affiliate, ProLiteracy.
 The tutor will be matched with an assessed student.
 A minimum commitment of six months is required.

 Contact – O’ahu